alexanderlange53/svars/README.md

 ```
 ![](figs/irf_viz.png)

 It is common practice in the SVAR literature to calculate confidence bands via bootstrap procedures.
 The svars package contains the fixed design wild bootstrap (`wild.boot()`) and the moving block bootstrap method (`mb.boot()`).
 The functions provide the possibility of parallel computation on non Windows systems.
 Nevertheless, bootsrapping SVARs is computationally demanding and - depending on the chosen SVAR model - takes some time to finish.
+The bootstrap functions have several input arguments to adjust the methods to the considered data set (see e.g. `?wild.boot()`) and test various hypotheses.
+We illustrate the simplest case and use the bootstrap solely to calculate confidence bands.

 ```r
 if(.Platform$OS.type == "windows") {